CAASPP Practice Tests: Addressing the Most Common CAASPP Mistakes

-Many CAASPP practice tests aim to prepare students for the complexity of the exam, but they often fail to address the diverse Mathematical Strategic Thinking skills needed to tackle each question.
+Many CAASPP practice tests aim to prepare students for the complexity of the exam, but they often fail to address the diverse skills needed to tackle each question.
 As a result, while students may be well-versed in content like calculating percentages, they still struggle because they lack the higher-level thinking required to understand questions, use advanced tech features, and explain their reasoning.
-In this article, we’ll explore how to target the Mathematical Strategic Thinking skills crucial for improving CAASPP math results.
+In ELA, they might not be adequately prepared for all 4 ELA Claims that are covered on the CAASPP, including the often overlooked claim, Speaking/Listening.

 Mathematical Strategic Thinking, inspired by the 8 Standards for Mathematical Practice, helps students handle the complex questions found on high-stakes assessments like the CAASPP.
 Students often miss questions not due to content or vocabulary gaps, but because the question design demands advanced Strategic Thinking.